rohithr8484/MezoIQ/README.md

 Implement gamified experiences with Bitcoin rewards, leaderboards, and mini-games to engage users.

 ### 📱 Social Sharing
-Share Bitcoin achievements, referrals, and rewards socially across platforms.
+Share MUSD achievements, referrals, and rewards socially across platforms.

 ### 💰 MUSD Integration
 Seamless integration with MUSD for stable transactions and reward distribution.